 The goal of RIT’s Laboratory and Chemical Hygiene Safety Program is to minimize the risk of exposure, injury/illness to employees and students while working in laboratories by ensuring that they are provided with the appropriate information, support, and equipment needed to work safely.

-Occupational Safety and Health Administration (OSHA) recognizing the unique characteristics of the laboratory workplace has tailored a standard for occupational exposure to hazardous chemicals in laboratories.
+Occupational Safety and Health Administration (OSHA) recognizing the unique characteristics of the laboratory workplace and has tailored a standard for occupational exposure to hazardous chemicals in laboratories.
 This standard is often referred to as the "Laboratory Standard".

 - The Laboratory Standard can be found in 29 CFR 1910.1450

-Under this Laboratory Standard, RIT is required to develop a Chemical Hygiene Plan (CHP) which addresses the specific hazards found in RIT laboratories and RIT’s approach to managing these hazards.
+Under Laboratory Standard, RIT is required to develop a Chemical Hygiene Plan (CHP) which addresses the specific hazards found in RIT laboratories and RIT’s approach to managing these hazards.

 RIT has appointed a Chemical Hygiene Officer (CHO) who will ensure that the CHP and the elements of the CHP are being implemented.
 RIT’s CHO will review and update the Chemical Hygiene Plan at least annually to ensure that it is effective and that it is up to date.